-While the levels of fighting were only slightly lower than in 2016, the mission recorded significant decreases in civilian casualties from ground engagements, with five provinces accounting for the majority of the reduction in civilian casualties from ground engagements: Baghlan, Helmand, Kandahar, Kunduz, and Uruzgan.
-Moreover, while fighting increased in Herat, Kunar, Logar, and Nangarhar, UNAMA recorded fewer civilian casualties from ground engagements in each of these provinces.
-Reductions in civilian casualties in these provinces mainly resulted from the factors enumerated above, particularly the comparative reduction in large-scale attacks on civilian centres by either party, lack of major offensives by Anti-Government Elements, and civilian displacement from areas of static fighting.
-In addition, fighting amongst Anti-Government Element groups, particularly in Kunar, played a role as civilians avoided, when possible, areas of regular fighting amongst the groups.
-UNAMA noted the increased use by Anti-Government Elements of large improvised explosive devices, mainly vehicle-borne, as an alternative to large-scale attacks against district centres.
-While some of these attacks caused significant numbers of civilian
+While the levels of fighting were only slightly lower than in 2016, the mission recorded significant decreases in civilian casualties from ground engagements, with five provinces accounting for the majority of the reduction in civilian casualties from ground engagements: Baghlan, Helmand, Kandahar, Kunduz, and Uruzgan.95 Moreover, while fighting increased in Herat, Kunar, Logar, and Nangarhar, UNAMA recorded fewer civilian casualties from ground engagements in each of these provinces.96 Reductions in civilian casualties in these provinces mainly resulted from the factors enumerated above, particularly the comparative reduction in large-scale attacks on civilian centres by either party, lack of major offensives by Anti-Government Element groups, particularly in Kunar, played a role as civilians avoided, when possible, areas of regular fighting amongst the groups.
+UNAMA noted the increased use by Anti-Government Elements of large IEDs, mainly vehicle-borne, as an alternative to large-scale ground attacks against district centres.
+While some of these IEDs caused significant numbers of civilian casualties, many